laminas/getlaminas.org/data/blog/2024/2024-08-05-using-laminas-continuous-integration.md

 If you only have a handful of codebases, you may be able to handle their maintenance manually, but the automated solution is just around the corner.
 Take the [Laminas Project](https://github.com/laminas), for example.

-It has around 200 repositories between the main project and Mezzio.
+It has around 200 repositories between the Laminas components, MVC and Mezzio.
 Maintaining all of that code, from bug fixes to patches, from improvements to releases is a titanic task.
 Laminas CI is designed to help maintainers and developers review, merge and release updates rapidly and with fewer headaches.
 Wouldn't you rather sleep soundly at night knowing that your code has been checked by a tireless, objective reviewer?